Skip to main content

 Bob: OK, I can see that buys us something, but time is really short and we have holidays coming up.

 At this point, you might be wondering what all the fuss is about.
 This stuff is all obvious!
 It's what we do anyway!
 Perhaps.
-Risk management is what we do anyway:
+Risk management is what we do anyway.
+Let's go through the conversation and see how this panned out: